yoctoproject/poky/documentation/dev-manual/common-tasks.rst

    You should always verify the details provided in the output to make sure that the image was indeed created exactly as expected.

-Continuing with the example, you can now write the image from the Build Directory onto a USB stick, or whatever media for which you built your image, and boot from the media.
+Continuing with the example, you can now write the image from the :term:`Build Directory` onto a USB stick, or whatever media for which you built your image, and boot from the media.
 You can write the image by using ``bmaptool`` or ``dd``::

    $ oe-run-native bmap-tools-native bmaptool copy mkefidisk-201804191017-sda.direct /dev/sdX